 In the case of a breach, the GDPR will generally hold the first party, whose website the user has accessed, i.e. the publisher, responsible.

-Therefore, even though one has committed to the Framework, it is a good idea to be thorough when implementing a consent management software on their website.
+Therefore, even though one has committed to the Framework, it is a good idea to be thorough when implementing a consent management software on one's website.

 Also, in the standard setting of the Framework, the user is presented with a potentially long list of vendors, that they might not even have heard of before, and decide whether they want to share their data with them.